Capitulation of Saldanha Bay: Elphinstone's order of battle

-Dutch merchant vessels captured
+Merchant vessels captured by the British

 In addition to the naval vessels that capitulated, the British also detained five merchant vessels at Simon's Bay on 18 August.

 Aftermath

-The Royal Navy took all the Batavian warships into service.
-Elphinstone further attached the warships to the squadron at the Cape, an action the Admiralty criticised.
+The Royal Navy took all the Batavian warships into its service.
+Elphinstone further attached the warships to the squadron at the Cape Colony, an action the Admiralty criticised.
 Elphinstone returned to Britain in October 1796.
 His flagship Monarch passed right through the French fleet of the Expédition d'Irlande during a snow storm, anchoring in a disabled state at Crookhaven on 25 December.
 Following his return he was made Baron Keith for his capture and retention of the Cape Colony.

-Most of the sailors and soldiers in the Dutch force were Germans and nearly all entered British service, either with the Royal Navy or the East India Company.
-Lucas and the Dutch officers later returned to Europe in the cartel Gertruida.
+Most of the sailors and soldiers in the Batavian force were Germans and nearly all entered British service, either with the Royal Navy or the East India Company.
+Lucas and other Batavian officers later returned to Europe in the cartel Gertruida.
 One of the captured ships, HMS Dordrecht became notorious the following year when the crew mutinied at Saint Helena in imitation of the Spithead and Nore mutinies in Britain.
-Only the intervention of Captain Charles Brisbane, who threw a noose around the ringleader's neck and threatened death if the disobedience was repeated, succeeded in intimidating the rebellious seamen.
+Only the intervention of Captain Charles Brisbane, who threw a noose around the ringleader's neck and threatened death if the disobedience was repeated, succeeded in intimidating the mutinous sailors.

-In the Batavian Republic Lucas's surrender caused popular outrage.
-On the admiral's return he faced a court martial by a Hoge Zeekrijgsraad (High Naval Court) impaneled by the National Assembly of the Batavian Republic on 19 May 1797.
+In the Batavian Republic, Lucas' surrender caused popular outrage.
+On his return he faced a court-martial ordered by the National Assembly of the Batavian Republic on 19 May 1797.
 Lucas died on 21 June, a few days before the trial was to start, and the court therefore decided on 26 June to charge the prosecutor Jacobus Spoors with holding an inquiry, in which all witnesses were deposed.
 On the basis of this report the court decided on 14 December to lay the main responsibility for the surrender with Lucas, and to acquit the other officers.